-- First fight: Up to 10 days out of school suspension. - Second fight: 20 days out of school suspension. - Third fight is a long term suspension.
+- First fight: Up to 10 days out of school suspension, at administrative discretion - Second fight: 20 days out of school suspension. - Third fight is a long term suspension.

 Disciplinary Actions may include detention, in school suspension (ISS), or out of school suspension.